00EkZ8/00EkZ8.github.io/_posts/2020-09-01-awx-satellite-dynamic-inventory.md

 title:  "AWX Satellite Inventory Issue"
 ---

-While getting dynamic inventory setup for AWX i started having issues with some hosts randomly coming in as disbaled.(Screenshot below)
+While getting dynamic inventory setup for AWX I started having issues with some hosts randomly coming in as disbaled.
+(Screenshot below)
-Since this was close to 1000 hosts enabling them manually wasn't really an option, including the fact on next sync they were coming in as disabled again.
+Since this was close to 1000 hosts enabling them manually wasn't really an option, including the fact on next sync they would come in as disabled again.
 The hosts all looked the same on the Red Hat Satellite UI.
-I tested editing the owner of the satellite object , the permissions of my sync and a multitude of other things, user none of which fixed the issue.
+I tested editing the owner of the satellite object , the permissions of my sync user, and a multitude of other things, none of which fixed the issue.
-Running the hammer command below against a host coming in as disabled
+Running the hammer command below

 	hammer host info --id 123

-revealed this:
+against a host coming in as disabled revealed this (excerpt from output):

 		Parameters:
 	All Parameters: